easeaico/pulse-go/docs/Methodology/DrugsMethodology.md

 Validation - Pharmacodynamic
 --------------------

 The pharmacodynamic effects of the drugs were validated by comparing the effects of each drug to a number of clinical parameters.
-A summary of the drug validation is shown in Table 5.
+A summary of the drug validation is shown in @tableref {DrugsValidationSummary}.
 More details on the individual scenario validation can be found in the <a href="DrugsValidation.pdf">Drugs Scenario Validation Matrix</a>.

 <center>
-<i>Table 5.
-The engine drug library was validated qualitatively with published values and using subject matter expertise.
+<i>@tabledef {DrugsValidationSummary} The engine drug library was validated qualitatively with published values and using subject matter expertise.
 Green indicates good agreement with validation data, yellow indicates agreement with a general trend with some minor disagreement, and red indicates a disagreement with the validation data.
 The number indicates the number of output parameters for each category of validation success or failure.</i>
 </center>

 |	Scenario 	|	Description	|	Good	|	Decent	|	Bad	|